drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/scratch.png){: loading=lazy }
 #### Retrosynthetic Strategy

-In retrosynthetic analysis, a synthesis is planned by reasoning backward from the desired product.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-strategy-816100b1'><i class='fa fa-play' aria-hidden='true'></i></button>In retrosynthetic analysis, a synthesis is planned by reasoning backward from the desired product.
 The approach was formalized by E.J.
 Corey (1990 Nobel Prize in Chemistry) by using standard rules.
 The steps are described using retrosynthetic arrows drawn as => and meaning "is synthesized from".

 === "Linear"